arangodb/docs/3.9/programs-arangoexport-examples.md

 CSV and separated with a comma.
 Objects and arrays are represented as a JSON string.

 Starting with ArangoDB version 3.8.5, string values in the CSV output will be enclosed in double quotes.
-If any string value starts with either of the characters `+`, `=`, `@` or `-`, it is considered a potential formula, and will be prefixed by an extra single quote.
+If any string value starts with one of the following characters: `+`, `=`, `@`, `-`, it is treated as a potential formula and will be prefixed by an extra single quote.
-This is to prevent formula injection attacks in spreadsheet programs such as MS Excel or OpenOffice.
-Escaping such string cells with the extra single quote can be turned off via the option `--escape-csv-formulae`.
+This is done to prevent formula injection attacks in spreadsheet programs such as MS Excel or OpenOffice.
+If you don't want to use this functionality, you can turn it off via the `--escape-csv-formulae` option.

 Export XML
 ----------